 A dynamic and open culture makes for high quality in education and research.
-This is a foundational idea for Umeå University.
+Meet the flagship University of Northern Sweden.

 Formally established in 1965, Umeå University is a comprehensive university covering research and education in medicine, science and technology, social sciences, arts and humanities, and educational sciences.